China slams SpaceX founder Elon Musk over near satellite collision in space - NZ Herald

 "We can't rule out the possibility that the move is intended to test China's capacity in space to check whether China can accurately grasp the satellites' actions," aerospace science expert Huang Zhicheng told the outlet.

-Astrophysicist at the Harvard-Smithsonian Centre Jonathan McDowell said the issue of dealing with collisions in space wasn't as rare as most people realise, revealing US stations have been forced to make evasive manoeuvres to dodge space junk, which he says often comes from Chinese programs.
+Astrophysicist at the Harvard-Smithsonian Centre Jonathan McDowell said the issue of dealing with collisions in space wasn't as rare as most people realise, revealing US stations have been forced to make evasive manoeuvres to dodge space junk, which he says often comes from Chinese programmes.

 He said China doesn't have a "clean record" when it comes to the matter, which he believes has marked a "new era in space" for world governments.